hypo69/hypo/pytest/gemini/src/suppliers/etzmaleh/login.md

 # Important:  If the function `login` is expected to raise an exception under specific conditions
 # (e.g., if the 'supplier' argument is not a string), you absolutely need to add tests using pytest.raises.
-# The above example demonstrates how to structure those tests.
+# The above example demonStartes how to structure those tests.
 Replace the comments with the actual test cases.

 # If the function depends on external resources or services